*Updated January 2020

-I was speaking with my new-to-Whistler colleague recently about how overwhelming a behemoth mountain resort like Whistler Blackcomb is to those new to skiing and riding, or simply new to Whistler in general.
+I was speaking with my new-to-Whistler colleague recently about how overwhelming a behemoth mountain resort like Whistler Blackcomb is, especially when you are new to skiing and snowboarding.
 Let’s be honest – as one of the largest ski resorts in the world, Whistler Blackcomb can be SCARY.
-Here are three experiences I’ve tried that make a 'molehill out of a mountain' when hitting the slopes.
+So if you are visiting Whistler or recently moved here and you want to learn to ski and snowboard, below are three experiences I’ve tried that will help you get on your way.
+Read on for everything you need to know, including how much skiing lessons cost in Whistler to the best options for solo travellers or all-female ski classes.

 MAX4 SEMI-PRIVATE SKI LESSONS